Clerk-Magistrate Hearing in Massachusetts

 Such instances include failure to appear in court, domestic violence misdemeanor, and restraining order violations.

-Ineligible for a Clerk-Magistrate Hearing
+You are ineligible for a Clerk-Magistrate Hearing if:

-You are also ineligible for a Clerk-Magistrate Hearing if you were arrested on the charges, suspected or charged with a felony, or the Clerk-Magistrate determines that you are dangerous, likely to injure others, or likely to commit additional crimes.
+• or the Clerk-Magistrate determines that you are dangerous, likely to injure others, or likely to commit additional crimes

 At the hearing, the applicant is given the opportunity to present their version of events by offering the facts contained in the application for criminal complaint.